 Data Science Conferences & Workshops in Texas

-- SXSW: The interactive/tech side of South by Southwest has grown in leaps and bounds since its inception.
-Now it looks at everything from development & code to the intelligent future.
+- SXSW: The tech track of the South by Southwest conference has grown since its inception.
+Now, it looks at everything from development & code to entertainment.

-- Data Day Texas: DDT bills itself as the largest independent data conference held between the coasts.
-It is usually held at the AT&T Conference Center at UT Austin.
+- Data Day Texas: DDT bills itself as the largest independent data conference held in the state.
+It is usually held at the AT&T Conference Center at the University of Texas at Austin.

 Data Science Jobs in Texas